rayhankinan/rest-query-parser/README.md

 - `int` - integer type.
 Must be specified with tag ":int".
 Could be compared by `eq, ne, gt, lt, gte, lte, in, nin` methods.
 - `float` - float type.
 Must be specified with tag ":float".
 Could be compared by `eq, ne, gt, lt, gte, lte, in, nin` methods.
 However, avoid the `eq, ne, in, nin` methods.
 - `time.Time` - time.Time type.
 Must be specified with tag ":timestamp".
 Could be compared by `eq, ne, gt, lt, gte, lte, in, nin` methods.
+- `civil.Date` - civil.Date type.
+Must be specified with tag ":date".
+Could be compared by `eq, ne, gt, lt, gte, lte, in, nin` methods.
+- `civil.DateTime` - civil.DateTime type.
+Must be specified with tag ":datetime".
+Could be compared by `eq, ne, gt, lt, gte, lte, in, nin` methods.
 - `bool` - boolean type.
 Must be specified with tag ":bool".
 Could be compared by `eq` method.

 ## Date usage